Why Mediate Your Dispute?

 Take advantage of the control that separate meetings give you over the use of information.

 In every negotiation, there is information that is useful to putting an acceptable agreement together but too risky to discuss with other parties because it might be used by them to their disadvantage (e.g., underlying concerns, actual rather than apparent negotiating targets or priorities, etc.).
 In a separate meeting, however, any information you tell the mediator not to disclose to other parties is kept confidential.
-The more useful information that a party is willing to candidly discuss with the mediator, the more effective that the mediator can be in helping to reach an acceptable agreement.
+The more useful information that a party is willing to candidly discuss with the mediator, the more effective the mediator can be in helping to reach an acceptable agreement.
 The less useful information that the parties are willing to candidly discuss, the more likely that the mediation will become a conventional, deception-based negotiation.

 Stay focused on developing realistic settlement proposals.